dhrice/drafting/README.md

 | UCLA | -3.98 | 107 |

 ### Takeaways
 As I mentioned up at the top of Findings, most teams are pretty good at evaluating talent.
 While it is clearly hard and there are a lot of misses, generally speaking a lot of teams are at least able to correctly gauge who is the overall better player.
 However, there are also major areas where draft evaluators could improve.
 Some picks are "worth" less than others with the 4th pick really standing out as a place where trading out of the position ought to be strongly considered.
+Similarly, positions like WRs and secondary positions add very little value above the next alternative.
+Lastly, there does appear to be a bias towards some schools that results in players being drafted who aren't providing value about their next counterpart.
+There is a ton more that could be done with these data, of course, but this is at least a first glance at how effectively teams evaluate draft prospects.